CI/CD Integration

 --threshold <number> | Minimum pass rate (0-100) required for the command to exit with code 0.
 Defaults to 100. |

-PR checks with changed files only#
+GitHub Actions - PR checks with changed files only#

 Generate tests only for files modified in the pull request.
 This keeps CI fast by skipping unchanged files.